cloudify-cosmo/docs.getcloudify.org/content/working_with/console/_index.md

 ## Pages

 The user interface displays a predefined set of dashboard pages, each of which contains a set of widgets.
-Widgets are organized on a page to optimize the display of relevant data.
-The dashboard pages that you see depend on whether you have an `admin` or `user` role.
+The widgets are organized on each page to optimize the display of that page's relevant data.
+The dashboard pages that you see depend on the user role you have.

 Example of a built-in Cloudify page: